crossbario/crossbar-examples/scaling-microservices/README.md

-# Concurrency control and call queuing
+# Transparent scaling of microservices

 Crossbar.io supports a number of features that when combined provide **transparent scale-out of microservices**: